nodejs/node/doc/guides/collaborator-guide.md

 #### Unintended breaking changes

 Sometimes, a change intended to be non-breaking turns out to be a breaking change.
-If such a change lands on the master branch, a Collaborator can revert it.
+If such a change lands on the master branch, a collaborator can revert it.
 As an alternative to reverting, the TSC can apply the semver-major label after-the-fact.